Why more sales do not equal more growth in your e-commerce business

 Reducing those charges may require outsourcing to individuals from the growing countries… You can, for instance, spot Top Rated talents on platforms like Contra or Upwork for a relatively cheaper cost than local employees!

 There’s more than meets the eye when trying to increase profit.
 Your sales are key in doing so, but never overlook the rise in expenses too!
-You can increase your e-commerce ROI massively just by automating QuickBooks, for instance, and that’s something we can help with!
+You can increase your e-commerce ROI massively just by automating QuickBooks with Connex, for instance, and that’s something we can help with!